Built for contractors with active jobs who need governance & review

 Frequently Asked Questions

-Common questions from construction businesses considering ongoing accounting and bookkeeping support
+Common questions from construction businesses considering ongoing accounting and bookkeeping support.

+Bookkeeping records the numbers.
 Controller services review, validate, and ensure those numbers are accurate, consistent, and reliable.
 Bookkeepers do the work.
 Controllers make sure the work can be trusted

+Controller services and bookkeeping serve different purposes.
+Bookkeeping focuses on accurate transaction entry and reconciliations, while controller services provide oversight, review, and financial management.
 If you already have a bookkeeper, we supervise and strengthen their work.
 If you do not, we can either support your internal team or provide bookkeeping as part of a structured finance solution.
 The controller role ensures the numbers are accurate, complete, and decision-ready.

 We take an active role in the monthly close.
 This includes reviewing reconciliations, analyzing job cost reports, validating WIP schedules, reviewing revenue recognition, and ensuring all major accounts are properly adjusted.
+The goal is to deliver financial statements that accurately reflect project performance, not just accounting entries.

 Yes.
 Job margins and WIP are reviewed monthly as part of the close process.
 We compare actual costs to budgets, evaluate percentage of completion, monitor overbillings and underbillings, and assess projected profitability.
 This allows contractors to identify margin compression early and make informed operational decisions.